 Admissions

-New students are accepted in the one-year Early Childhood Education certificate program for on-campus delivery for the Fall (September) term.
+New applicants are accepted in the Early Childhood Education certificate program for on-campus delivery for the Fall (September) term.
 Students wishing to enroll for the on-campus delivery in the Winter (January) term will take courses in a revised curriculum based on course availability.
-This admission will result in a three-term curriculum for the on-campus completion of the certificate.
+This admission will result in a three term curriculum for the on-campus completion of the certificate.
 Courses are also open on an individual basis for part-time study.

-Upon successful completion of either Early Childhood Education certificate program, you will be eligible for admission to the Early Childhood Education diploma.
-To be considered for the diploma program, we recommend that you submit a Change of Program to the Admissions Office in your last term of study of the certificate program.
+Upon successful completion of your Early Childhood Education certificate program, you will be eligible for admission to the Early Childhood Education diploma.
+In order to be considered for the diploma program, we recommend that you submit a Change of Program to the Admissions Office in your last term of study of the certificate program.
 If you have any questions about this process, please contact the Admissions Office.

 Students completing the certificate or diploma program through online study are accepted for terms beginning Fall (September), Winter (January) or Spring (May).
 Students choosing this route must contact the ECE program to plan their program.